ibm-cloud-docs/schematics/workspaces/sc-workspaces-create.md

     - Example for `master` branch: `https://github.com/myorg/myrepo`
     - Example for other branches: `https://github.com/myorg/myrepo/tree/mybranch`
     - Example for subdirectory: `https://github.com/mnorg/myrepo/tree/mybranch/mysubdirectory`
 2. If you want to use a private Git repository, enter your personal access token.
 The personal access token is used to authenticate with your Git repository to access your Terraform template.
-You can click the `Open reference picker` to select a your Secret Manager key reference.
-For more information, see [Creating a personal access token for the command-line](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [Creating a Secret Manager instance](/docs/secrets-manager?topic=secrets-manager-create-instance).
-If you want to clone from the Git repository see the [allowed and blocked file extensions](/docs/schematics?topic=schematics-general-faq#clone-file-extension) for cloning.
+You can click the `Open reference picker` to select a your {{site.data.keyword.secrets-manager_short}} key reference.
+For more information, see [Creating a personal access token for the command-line](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+And to securely validate and clone the template, you can click the `Open reference picker` to select your {{site.data.keyword.secrets-manager_short}} key reference.
+For more information, see [creating a {{site.data.keyword.secrets-manager_short}} instance](/docs/secrets-manager?topic=secrets-manager-create-instance).
 3. Select the `Terraform version` that your Terraform configuration files are written in.
 4. Click the checkbox `I understand the changes that could happen if I edit this URL and I agree to these happening` option.
 5. Click **Save**. {{site.data.keyword.bplong_notm}} automatically downloads the Terraform configuration files from your repository, scans them for syntax errors, and retrieves all input variables that you declared in your configuration files.
 When all configuration files are downloaded successfully and no syntax errors are found, the workspace state changes to **Inactive**.